Garden Grove Market

 Key considerations for buying a condo in Garden Grove include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Garden Grove currently spend an average of 166 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Garden Grove currently spend an average of 6 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.